One command. Transparent interception.

 They focus on Malware interception for JavaScript package managers.

-Vulnetix edge Vulnetix firewalls 25+ registries — not just JavaScript — and layers 12 configurable policies (CVSS, EPSS, Coalition ESS, CISA KEV, end-of-life, exploit maturity) on top of malware blocking, then offers Safe Harbour autofix to a known-clean version.
+Vulnetix edge Vulnetix firewalls 25+ registries (not just JavaScript) and layers 12 configurable policies (CVSS, EPSS, Coalition ESS, CISA KEV, end-of-life, exploit maturity) on top of malware blocking, then offers Safe Harbour autofix to a known-clean version.

 Socket

-Socket.dev and Socket Firewall (sfw) — behavioural / AI analysis of package signals such as install scripts, obfuscation and network access.
+Socket.dev and Socket Firewall (sfw): behavioural / AI analysis of package signals such as install scripts, obfuscation and network access.

 They focus on Detecting and alerting on suspicious package behaviour, mostly across npm and PyPI.

-Vulnetix edge Vulnetix adds policy-grade gating on CVSS, EPSS, Coalition ESS, CISA KEV, end-of-life and exploit maturity, draws on a de-duplicated malware corpus aggregated from OSSF Malicious Packages, OSV.dev and GitHub Advisory, and turns a block into a fix with Safe Harbour autofix — not just an alert.
+Vulnetix edge Vulnetix adds policy-grade gating on CVSS, EPSS, Coalition ESS, CISA KEV, end-of-life and exploit maturity, draws on a de-duplicated malware corpus aggregated from OSSF Malicious Packages, OSV.dev and GitHub Advisory, and turns a block into a fix with Safe Harbour autofix, not just an alert.

-JFrog Curation & Xray
+JFrog Artifactory, Curation & Xray

-Vulnetix edge Vulnetix needs no Artifactory — it proxies any package manager directly — and adds end-of-life and exploit-intelligence policies plus Safe Harbour autofix, free for Go and Arch/AUR.
+Vulnetix edge Vulnetix needs no Artifactory because it proxies any package manager directly, and it adds end-of-life and exploit-intelligence policies, threat-actor maintainer attribution and Safe Harbour autofix, free for Go and Arch/AUR.
+Artifactory keeps the edge on artefact storage: it caches what it proxies and Vulnetix does not.

 DevGuard

-An open-source DevSecOps platform — SCA, SBOM, VEX and in-toto supply-chain attestations.
+An open-source DevSecOps platform covering SCA, SBOM, VEX and in-toto supply-chain attestations.

 They focus on Self-hosted, open-source software-composition and supply-chain attestation.

-Vulnetix edge Vulnetix pairs a managed VDB and de-duplicated malware corpus with exploit intelligence, a 25+ registry install-time firewall, and Safe Harbour autofix — with no infrastructure to run.
+Vulnetix edge Vulnetix pairs a managed VDB and de-duplicated malware corpus with exploit intelligence, a 25+ registry install-time firewall, and Safe Harbour autofix, with no infrastructure to run.

 See all package firewall alternatives compared →

-Package Firewall — frequently asked questions
+Package Firewall: frequently asked questions

 Is the Vulnetix Package Firewall an alternative to Aikido SafeChain?

 Yes.
 Aikido SafeChain blocks malicious npm/pnpm/yarn packages at install.
-The Vulnetix Package Firewall does the same across 25+ registries — not just JavaScript — and adds 12 configurable policies (CVSS, EPSS, Coalition ESS, CISA KEV, end-of-life, exploit maturity) plus Safe Harbour autofix to a known-clean version.
+The Vulnetix Package Firewall does the same across 25+ registries, not just JavaScript, and adds 12 configurable policies (CVSS, EPSS, Coalition ESS, CISA KEV, end-of-life, exploit maturity) plus Safe Harbour autofix to a known-clean version.

 How is Vulnetix different from Socket?